etianl/Trouser-Streak/README.md

 - NewerNewChunks has to be turned on atleast once prior to running .newchunkcount for the counter to work even if you already have data in that world.

 ## Requirements:
+- If you are using Minecraft version **1.20**, then use the latest **MeteorClient Dev Build of v0.5.4**
+- If you are using Minecraft version **1.19.4**, then use **MeteorClient "Full Release" v0.5.3**
+- If you are using Minecraft version **1.19.3**, then use **MeteorClient "Full Release" v0.5.2** (v0.5.2 NOT SUPPORTED BY METEOR OR AVAILABLE FOR DOWNLOAD)
+- If you are using Minecraft version **1.19.2**, then use **MeteorClient "Full Release" v0.5.1** (v0.5.1 NOT SUPPORTED BY METEOR OR AVAILABLE FOR DOWNLOAD)
-- Latest dev build of Meteor-Client 0.5.3 if using 1.19.4 or the full build of Meteor-Client 0.5.2 if using 1.19.3.
-Meteor Client 0.5.1 is required for 1.19.2, which is required to connect to servers that have enforce secure chat = true.
-Or instead of using old versions you could try [VIaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus), which will let you connect to almost any version from a 1.19.4 client.
+- Please try [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus), which will let you connect to almost any version from a 1.20 client.
-- Don't forget to try updating any other mods you are using if your game is still crashing.
+- Don't forget to try updating any other mods you are using if your game is crashing.

 ## Total Download Count:
 **Trouser-Streak :D**